matthewroy01/matthewroy01.github.io/roynetblog.md

 1. make a simple networked model using data push, RakNet, and C#/C++ between Unity and a plugin
 2. serialization/deserialization of Unity components/data
-3. small "game" prototype to show off the architecture
+3. small demo prototype to show off the architecture
 4. dead reckoning
 5. relevancy and priority
 6. other networking models (data share, merge, etc.)